tutisFallen/hyprland-config/hypr/README.md

 This repository contains my personal Hyprland configuration files.
 Hyprland is a dynamic tiling Wayland compositor.

+## Shell Integration
+I'm using [Exo shell](https://github.com/debuggyo/Exo) to complement these configurations.

 ## Structure

 - `autostart.conf` - Programs to start with Hyprland